-Chance the Gardener in the film Being There subverts this by appearing noble, wise, compassionate, and brave—to everyone except his former co-worker (and the audience), who can see that he is actually The Fool—until the Twist Ending, which implies a more literal form of the trope.
+- Chance the Gardener in the film Being There subverts this by appearing noble, wise, compassionate, and brave—to everyone except his former co-worker (and the audience), who can see that he is actually The Fool—until the Twist Ending, which implies a more literal form of the trope.

-Aurora in Babylon A.D. fits this trope to a T, but that's because she's actually been genetically engineered by the Noelite sect who hope to create a real-life 'miracle' in order to become the Number One religion in the world.
+- Aurora in Babylon A.D. fits this trope to a T, but that's because she's actually been genetically engineered by the Noelite sect who hope to create a real-life 'miracle' in order to become the Number One religion in the world.

-Dennis Quaid's character Willis Davidge in Enemy Mine is a Messianic Archetype and dies halfway through the movie.
+- Dennis Quaid's character Willis Davidge in Enemy Mine is a Messianic Archetype and dies halfway through the movie.
 Fortunately, he gets better.

-Kevin Flynn in TRON.
+- Kevin Flynn in TRON.
 In the world of Tron the Programs see Users in a divine light.
 Plus, as Jesus was God who became man, Flynn was a User who became Program...to save them from the Anti Christ.

-Joe Kenehan from Sayles's Matewan.
+- Joe Kenehan from Sayles's Matewan.
 He's a charismatic leader who's also an Actual Pacifist, his first action when coming into town is to heal someone and he dies at the end.

-The 1995 film Powder (not to be confused with the video game), which either replicates the story of Jesus Christ, or replicates the story of ET.
-Either way, someone deserves some royalties for the story of a boy whose mother was struck by lightning when she was pregnant, leading to an outcast son with incredible intellect and human empathy, who can raise the dead by his touch, only to be raised to the heavens when he is struck by a bolt of lightning when refusing to bow to the laws fo society... or something like that.
+- The 1995 film Powder (not to be confused with the video game), which either replicates the story of Jesus Christ, or replicates the story of ET.
+Either way, someone deserves some royalties for the story of a boy whose mother was struck by lightning when she was pregnant, leading to an outcast son with incredible intellect and human empathy, who can raise the dead by his touch, only to be raised to the heavens when he is struck by a bolt of lightning when refusing to bow to the laws of society... or something like that.

-Even though some elements of this are present in the comic book, the Superman movies take it much further:
+- Even though some elements of this are present in the comic book, the Superman movies take it much further: